litetex-oss/mcm-raid-restore/README.md

 ## Configuration

-You can control the duration of the Bad Omen effect that is applied when killing a raid/patrol captain using the ``raiderBadOmenEffectSec`` Gamerule.<br/>
+The duration of the Bad Omen effect - that is applied when killing a raid/patrol captain - can be controled with the ``raiderBadOmenEffectSec`` Gamerule.<br/>
-The default is ``6000`` (100 minutes) like it was in 1.20.
+The default is ``6000`` (100 minutes) as it was in 1.20.

 ## Motivation/Why does this mod exist?